Danish gambling legislation provides the following definitions of games and their different categories.

 For land-based betting, the rate of the gambling duty depends on the realised GGR in a certain period, and it varies from 45 per cent to 75 per cent of GGR.

-The gambling duty on prizes awarded in prize draws and games without wagers is 17.5 per cent of the prize exceeding the value (market value) exceeding 200 kroner.
+The gambling duty on prizes awarded in prize draws and games without wagers is 17.5 per cent of cash prizes exceeding the value of 200 kroner; for all prizes other than cash prizes the gambling duty is 17.5 per cent of the market value exceeding 750 kroner.